Should you eat bananas for urinary tract infections? The bitter truth!

 Urinary tract infections (UTIs) are inflammatory diseases affecting any part of the urinary system, including the urethra, bladder, and kidneys.

-This disease affects women more often because they have a shorter urethra and so the bacteria from the outside may penetrate the bladder and kidneys easier than in men.
+This disease affects women more often because they have a shorter urethra and so the bacteria from the outside may penetrate the bladder and kidneys and cause bladder irritation easier than in men.

 According to the CDC (The Centers for Disease Control and Prevention), over 10.5 million Americans see their physicians because of urinary tract infections, and every year the disease causes economic losses of more than $ 6 billion (1).